-The incontestably clean barrel cellars at Domaine Leflaive Biodynamic Viticulture Domaine Leflaive has been farmed entirely in accordance with biodynamic principles since 1997.
+2012 is the ninth year that Domaines Leflaive's Mâcon-Verzé vineyard has been 100% biodynamic.
+Biodynamic Viticulture Domaine Leflaive has been farmed entirely in accordance with biodynamic principles since 1997.
 A labor-intensive and demanding process, biodynamic viticulture entails the application of special herbal preparations and compost formulas.
 Yarrow, chamomile, nettles, dandelion, valerian, compost and silica are energy catalysts that invigorate the vines.
 Application on precise days and at precise times, as determined by lunar and planetary cycles, promotes a synergy between life in the soil and the atmospheric environment.
 Since adopting biodynamic practices, beneficial microorganisms in the soil have increased dramatically.
 The vigor of the vines is evident in the brilliance of their foliage and their resistance to disease.
 The fruit achieves higher sugar levels and greater intensity of flavor, while retaining acidity.
 Concomitantly, the quality of the wines improves, gaining balance, structure and depth.
 In addition, in order to ensure healthy, evenly ripened grape clusters on the vines, great effort is put into reducing yields at Domaine Leflaive.
 By judicious pruning, Anne-Claude has reduced the number of buds to five per branch.
 Harvest Preparation for the harvest begins several weeks in advance, when 200 to 300 individual grapes are harvested from different parcels and pressed in small, hand presses.
 Cellarmaster Eric Remy then analyzes the juice for sugar-to-acid ratios, and harvest dates are determined.
-Each vineyard is harvested and sorted by hand, so that only healthy, clean, perfectly ripe grapes are accepted.
+Each vineyard is harvested and sorted by hand.
+Yields in 2012 were reduced to one-half the normal harvest.
 Vinification Following long, gentle pneumatic pressing and settling of the juice over 24 hours, the must is racked and run into cask.
 Natural fermentation takes place using indigenous yeasts and stirring of the lees in 228-liter (132-gallon) oak casks.
 The oak for the barrels is sourced from the forests of Allier and Vosges; Anne-Claude works primarily with Damy Cooperage.
 After malolactic fermentation, the wines are aged in new oak barrels for approximately 12 months.
 They are then transferred to stainless-steel tanks in the cellars, where they remain through the next winter, awaiting bottling in early spring.
 Homeopathic fining and very light filtering may be employed, as necessary.
 At every step, vigilant attention to cleanliness is demanded to preserve the purity of Chardonnay aromas and flavors.
-Domaine Leflaive wines are very long-lived.
+Domaine Leflaive wines will benefit from aging.